pepebecker/python-game/README.md

-# pythongame
+# Python Game
-A small python game
+A small game written in Python using Pygame